deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Fuckin' Christ, Arés.
 How heavy's that ruck?"

-"Tell…you what…" Adam took a few huge breaths to try and force down his panting breath, leaning on his own thighs.
-"You wanna…wear it?
-Try and…beat my time?"
+"Tell...you what..."
+Adam took a few huge breaths to try and force down his panting breath, leaning on his own thighs.
+"You wanna...wear it?
+Try and...beat my time?"

 He shrugged said pack off, and lowered it to the ground, restraining a sigh of relief.
 The bag was at least half again as heavy as his spacesuit was eventually going to be and he'd just finished a twenty click forced march that had, through sheer competitiveness and bloody-minded macho stupidity, become a twenty click jog, and then a twenty click *run*.
 He was fucking *beat*, but also determined not to show it.